Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 * to use previous knowledge of quality control steps to perform FastQC
 * to learn how to use Trimmomatic to perform quality trimming
 * to understand parameters and perform alignment using Bowtie2
+* to learn basic filtering of alignment data (in BAM files)

 # Quality control of sequence reads